MLY2019/w251/hw3/README.md

 ## Homework 3 - Internet of Things 101

+### Goal:
-## Goal: Capture faces in a video stream coming from the edge in real time, transmit them to the cloud in real time, and save these faces in the cloud for long term storage.
+Capture faces in a video stream coming from the edge in real time, transmit them to the cloud in real time, and save these faces in the cloud for long term storage.

+### Architecture and flow:
+In this IoT architecture, we have two mosquitto broker containers, one on Jetson TX2 and one on cloud VSI, for message receiving and publishing.
+On TX2, we have a container that connects to the web cam, detects faces and sends face images to the TX2 mosquitto broker and another container that forwards face images to the cloud mosquitto broker.
+On cloud VSI, we have a container that receives face images from the cloud moquitto broker and saves them to the cloud object storage bucket.

 ### Procedures on NVIDIA Jetson TX2:
 1. Build docker image for face detection